 If you fancy the night life (and dare we say the high life), then head on over to Las Vegas in the heart of Nevada.
 This city in the desert has quite a reputation for being a party town and you know what they say: what happens in Vegas!
 But there’s so much more to Las Vegas these days than Casinos, Night Clubs and The Strip.
 Once you’re done partying (and believe me, it will wane eventually), be sure to spend some time exploring the area just outside of Las Vegas.
 In fact, this is a great opportunity to visit the nearby Grand Canyon, across the border in Arizona.
 And if you fancy further explorations in Arizona, check out our guide to the 13 best places to visit in Arizona.

 If you find yourself on the West Coast of the United States, you can’t miss the opportunity to visit Walt Disney World in popular Orlando, California.
 This city is one of the most visited in the entire United States, thanks to being home to Mickey Mouse himself.
-But there’s much more to see and do!
-Be sure to visit the Wizarding World of Harry Potter, Universal Studios Florida and of course, don’t miss Disney World.
+But there’s so much more to see and do!
+Book your accommodation at the Reunion Resort for an amazing stay, visit the Wizarding World of Harry Potter, Universal Studios Florida, and of course, don’t miss Disney World.

 6. San Francisco, California